vault27/Foundation/crypto.md

 # Cryptography

-- In mathematics, computer science and physics, a deterministic system is a system in which no randomness is involved in the development of future states of the system.
-A deterministic model will thus always produce the same output from a given starting condition or initial state

 ## Encoding

 - Encoding data is a process involving changing data into a new format using a scheme. - Encoding is a reversible process and data can be encoded to a new format and decoded to its original format.
 - Encoding typically involves a publicly available scheme that is easily reversed.
 - Encoding data is typically used to ensure the integrity and usability of data and is commonly used when data cannot be transferred in its current format between systems or applications
-- Encoding is not used to protect or secure data because it is easy to reverse An example of encoding is: Base64
+- Encoding is not used to protect or secure data because it is easy to reverse
+- An example of encoding is: Base64

 ## Encryption

-Encryption is the process of securely encoding data in such a way that only authorized users with a key or password can decrypt the data to reveal the original
+- Encryption is the process of securely encoding data in such a way that only authorized users with a key or password can decrypt the data to reveal the original

 ## Hash functions